NFL Rumors: Drew Brees Could Be Out For Several Weeks After Suffering Thumb Injury

 — ig: josinaanderson (@JosinaAnderson) September 16, 2019

 Drew Brees now finds himself in an unusual situation.
 As ESPN noted, the 40-year-old quarterback has only missed one start due to injury since his high school days, sitting out of a Week 3 game against the Carolina Panthers in 2015 after suffering a shoulder injury.
-Brees suffered another major shoulder injury in the last game of the 2005 season, when he was headed toward free agency.
+Brees suffered another major shoulder injury in the last game of the 2005 season when he was headed toward free agency.
 The injury likely changed his career trajectory, as the uncertainty over the injury led some teams to back off and led to Brees signing with the New Orleans Saints, where he has become the team’s most accomplished quarterback of all time and led the franchise to its only Super Bowl title.

 If Drew Brees should remain out, Payton said the team is comfortable going forward with Bridgewater, who has been a starter in the past and is the league’s highest-paid backup at $7.25 million.